alexteghipco/volDNN/README.md

 Some features built into volDNN:

-* it will use random search and can test different DNN architectures during tuning.
+* it will use random search and can test different DNN architectures during tuning
-* it can plot training data for you as it trains.
+* it can plot training data for you as it train
-* it will do some early stopping based on F1, accuracy and/or loss independently or combined.
+* it will do some early stopping based on F1, accuracy, correlation and/or loss independently or combined
-* it can prioritize loss or f1 scores during tuning and independently during testing (or accuracy with a slight tweak
+* it can prioritize loss or f1 scores during tuning and independently during testing (or accuracy with a slight tweak)
 * it can load in a cv scheme from a previous run of volDNN for fairer model comparisons
+* it can generate some gradCam++ maps from automatically saved .pkl files(see gradCAMer.py)

 How to use: